vvisvanathan/sitbit/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Dashboard Creation (~1 day)
+### Phase 1: User Authentication, Sit Data and Seeding (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create an account using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+By the end of this phase, users will be able to create an account using a simple text form in a Rails view, and edit/update account details after creation.

+Users will also be able to see a log of all of their 'sits' (start time, end time).
+The 'sit period' data will be used to calculate the user's stats in the back-end to pass through the API.

 [Details][phase-one]

 ### Phase 2: Viewing Basic User Stats (~1 day)
-I will add API routes to serve sit time, calories rescued, and inactivity level data as JSON, then add Backbone models and collections that fetch data from those routes.
+I will add backend processing to serve sit time, calories rescued, and inactivity level data as JSON, then add Backbone models and collections that fetch data from those routes.
 By the end of this phase, users will be able to sign up for sitbit and view text-form data of their three (3) base-level statistics, all inside a single-page Backbone app.

 [Details][phase-two]